 Anyways, You can also add your own channel points icon in this.
 I’ve included a reference table for your convenience & included the max file size allowed.

 Also found within the channel points page is the Community Rewards & Challenges page.
 This is a fun little game for your community to encourage them to spend their channel points and interact with the chat.
-In return for their collective effort, once the goal is reached, you will have to do something for them.
-For some example of rewards you can give them, I’ve compiled a shortlist for you:
+In return for their collective effort, you will have to do something for them once the goal is reached.
+For some examples of rewards you can give them, I’ve compiled a shortlist for you:

 - Jelly bean challenge –